yugabyte/yugabyte-db/docs/content/latest/api/ysql/extensions.md

 #### spi example

 1. Set up a table with triggers for tracking modification time and user (role).
-Connect with `ysqlsh` and run the following commands.
+Connect with `ysqlsh` and run the following commands:

     ```sql
     CREATE EXTENSION insert_username;